-SOUTHERN Council Policy MIDLANDS COUNCIL PERFORMING POLICY G RESIDENCIES IN SOUTHERN MIDLANDS Approved by: Approved date: Review date: Council 25 th October 2023 October 2026
+Council Policy PERFORMING POLICY G RESIDENCIES IN SOUTHERN MIDLANDS Approved by: Approved date: Review date: Council 25 th October 2023 October 2026 PERFORMING POLICY Approved by: Approved date:

 3.6 The Artist's inputs, expectations and responsibilities

 - The artist is to be familiar with and abide by the various user manuals and policies for the buildings utilised. - The artist will provide at least three public performances during their stay. - The artist will sign a waiver of any liability of Council for loss or damage to their property during the course of their residency. - To make reasonable effort in promoting their residency and the SMC PRISM program as widely as practicable.